Windy.com weather forecast platform has enlarged its portfolio by adding interactive animated satellite imagery for the entire world.

-It combines images from satellites operated by such global organizations as European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), National Oceanic and Atmospheric Administration (NOAA) and Japan Meteorological Agency (JMA).
+It combines images from satellites operated by such global organizations as the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), the National Oceanic and Atmospheric Administration (NOAA), and the Japan Meteorological Agency (JMA).

 For Europe, EUMETSAT images are available at five-minute intervals in the visible RGB, Infrared, and Infrared+ parts of the spectrum.